 'Radical rethink' needed to tackle obesity, hunger, climate: report

-[PARIS] To defeat the intertwined pandemics of obesity, hunger and climate change, governments must curb the political influence of major corporations, said a major report on Monday calling for a 'global treaty' similar to one for tobacco control.
+TO defeat the intertwined pandemics of obesity, hunger and climate change, governments must curb the political influence of major corporations, said a major report on Monday calling for a "global treaty" similar to one for tobacco control.

 Bu this will not happen unless ordinary citizens demand a "radical rethink" of the relationship between policymakers and business, nearly four dozen experts from The Lancet Commission on Obesity concluded.